 power method PDF’s.
 In these situations, adding a value to the sixth

-cumulant may provide solutions (see find_constants
+cumulant may provide solutions (see find_constants).
+If

 simulation results indicate that a continuous variable does not generate

-a valid PDF, the user can try find_constants
+a valid PDF, the user can try find_constants with various

 sixth cumulant correction vectors to determine if a valid PDF can be